 NOTE: Our Spring 2017 Symposium has been postponed due to weather conditions.
-Please stay tuned to our website and social media pages for information on its rescheduling.
+It will take place on Thursday, November 9, 2017.

 The Future of Foreign Intelligence: Privacy and Surveillance in a Digital Age